pravega/bookkeeper-operator/doc/rollback-cluster.md

 4. Application issues (Application runtime misconfiguration or code bugs)

 An upgrade failure can manifest through a Pod staying in `Pending` state forever or continuously restarting or crashing (CrashLoopBackOff).
-A component deployment failure needs to be tracked and mapped to "Upgrade Failure" for Pravega Cluster.
+A component deployment failure needs to be tracked and mapped to "Upgrade Failure" for Bookkeeper Cluster.
 Here we try to fail-fast by explicitly checking for some common causes for deployment failure like image pull errors or  CrashLoopBackOff State and failing the upgrade if any pod runs into this state during upgrade.

-The following Pravega Cluster Status Condition indicates a Failed Upgrade:
+The following Bookkeeper Cluster Status Condition indicates a Failed Upgrade:

 ```
 ClusterConditionType: Error